alexmunoz17/tattoo-web-test/DEVELOPER_NOTES.md

 - Aftercare guide
 - Portfolio downloads

-### Notes on Missing Packages

-The following are referenced but not yet installed:
-- `react-helmet-async`: For SEO meta tags
-  Run: `npm install react-helmet-async`

-Other dependencies should already be installed via package.json.
+### Current Dependencies

+All required dependencies are installed and working.
+The project uses:
+- Native DOM manipulation for SEO (no additional libraries needed)
+- Built-in React hooks for title and meta tag updates

 ### Git Workflow (if using version control)